QuantumOverture/DataScienceForHackerHub/README.md

 ***

 ## What this guide is
 > A super basic overview of data science techniques.
 I am in no way a seasoned expert.
 I am just sharing my experience overall.
-There might many mistakes in this guide(iy uo notice any please setup a pull request) ,so use this guide as more of an outline rather than a textbook.
+There might many mistakes in this guide(if you notice any please setup a pull request) ,so use this guide as more of an outline rather than a textbook.
 I will try to link to other resources that will go more in depth with regards to certain topics that I will discuss.

 ## Table of contents:
 1. Webscraping with Python(Week#1)